 2. THE FOUNDATION DIPLOMA IN ACTING & THEATRE

 The Foundation Diploma requires enormous personal commitment and dedication.
-Great and the course curriculum is normally delivered in a forty hour working week.
+Great weeks; term two a duration of thirteen, and the course curriculum is normally delivered in a forty hour working week.

 2.1 Foundation Diploma Timetable